 - Gandhi's writings speak to moral engagement — the humanization of his enemies.
 “In the dictionary of satyagraha, there is no enemy…” Gandhi writes.
 “One must believe in the possibility that every person, however depraved, can be reformed under humane and skilled treatment” (Wit and Wisdom of Gandhi, p.
 96).
 But Gandhi's moral engagement wasn't blind — “My love for those who consider themselves my enemies doesn't make me blind to their faults” (Collected Writings).
 Nor was it passive — over six years of his life were spent imprisoned for the earnestness of his resistance.
 What fueled such longevity and power?
 Moral engagement.

 - King had this same penchant for the humanization of his oppressors.
 In Chapter 5 of Strength to Love, he argues that “we must recognize that the evil deeds of the enemy-neighbor, the thing that hurts, never quite expresses all that he is.
 An element of goodness may be found even in our worst enemy.
 Each of us is something of a schizophrenic personality, tragically divided against ourselves.
 A persistent civil war rages within all of our lives” (p.
 45).
 Do you see it?
 The man was a heavyweight bodybuilder in the realm of morality.
 For King, the “love of one's enemy” wasn't trite sentiment: it was practical instruction.
 Like Gandhi, King didn't excuse oppressive systems, nor did he protect his life in resisting them.
-But his strength came from the humanization of his enemies.
+In the humanization of his enemies he found a source of movement-level strength.

 Gandhi and King agreed: moral disengagement must have no quarter with us if we aim to produce a more just society.
 And this is why the Kalmoe and Mason survey is so troubling — 40-60% of Americans expressed morally disengaged sentiments about the opposite political party.